yufree/yufree.cn/content/en-about.md

 slug: "en/about"
 ---

-Hi, my name is Yu Miao, and I’m currently a scientist at the Jackson Laboratory.
+Hi, my name is Yu Miao, and I’m currently a researcher at Research Center for Eco-Environmental Sciences, Chinese Academy of Sciences.

 My major is Environmental Science, which requires me to learn a wide range of knowledge to investigate specific environmental questions.
 This means I’m a dabble in many science topics.
 I also enjoy cooking, photography, programming, solving puzzles, and reading, though I’m not particularly good at any of them.
 In a way, I’m a dabble in life itself.